A Projection-Based K-space Transformer Network for Undersampled Radial MRI Reconstruction with Limited Training Subjects: Projection-based K-space Transformer (PKT)

 \subsection{Data Augmentation}

-Generally, large training data are necessary to train deep learning networks, which can pose practical problems.
+Generally, large training data are necessary to train deep learning networks, which can pose practical challenges.
 With the proposed k-space Transformer framework, several data augmentation methods were used to enlarge the training data size with limited subjects.
 The data augmentation methods used in this work include (1) acquisition from multiple anatomical regions, (2) over-sampled 3D multi-coil acquisition and (3) a sliding window approach to generating more training data.
 Scanning from multiple anatomical regions not only enlarges the data size but also increases the data diversity and can help the generalization of the network on various anatomical images.
 Each 3D multi-coil acquisition is first inverse fast Fourier transformed (FFT) along $k_z$ to generate multi-coil multi-slice 2D radial k-space.
-Because each slice has over-sampled k-space data, we use a sliding window to generate more training data from the same single-coil slice, as illustrated in Fig.~\ref{fig1}(d).
+Because each slice has over-sampled k-space data, a sliding window approach was used to generate more training data from the same single-coil slice, as illustrated in Fig.~\ref{fig1}(d).
 Each window contains 400 spokes and the step size is 200 spokes.
-Suppose we acquire $n_{sub}$ subjects for training, $n_{reg}$ anatomical regions for each subject, $n_{slc}$ slices and $n_{coil}$ coils for each 3D acquisition, and $M$ spokes for each slice, the effective training data size $DS$ will be:
+Suppose $n_{sub}$ subjects are acquired for training, $n_{reg}$ anatomical regions for each subject, $n_{slc}$ slices and $n_{coil}$ coils for each 3D acquisition, and $M$ spokes for each slice, the effective training data size $DS$ will be:

 where $\floor{}$ represents the floor function.